OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 Limitation of Liability

-YOU EXPRESSLY UNDERSTAND AND AGREE THAT CLOUDANT, ITS SUBSIDIARIES, AFFILIATES AND PARENT, SHALL NOT BE LIABLE TO YOU (NOR TO ANY PERSON CLAIMING RIGHTS DERIVED FROM YOU) FOR:
+*   YOU EXPRESSLY UNDERSTAND AND AGREE THAT CLOUDANT, ITS SUBSIDIARIES, AFFILIATES AND PARENT, SHALL NOT BE LIABLE TO YOU (NOR TO ANY PERSON CLAIMING RIGHTS DERIVED FROM YOU) FOR:

-· ANY CONSEQUENTIAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES OF ANY KIND (OR FOR LOST REVENUES OR PROFITS, LOSS OF USE, LOSS OF, OR DAMAGE TO, DATA, OR LOSS OF GOODWILL OR REPUTATION) WHETHER BASED ON CONTRACT, TORT OR OTHERWISE (INCLUDING NEGLIGENCE AND STRICT LIABILITY) ARISING FROM OR RELATING TO THE HOSTING SERVICES OR OTHERWISE ARISING FROM OR RELATING TO THESE TERMS OF SERVICE OR THE SUBJECT MATTER HEREOF, REGARDLESS OF WHETHER CLOUDANT WAS ADVISED, HAD OTHER REASON TO KNOW, OR IN FACT KNEW OF THE POSSIBILITY THEREOF.
+*   ANY CONSEQUENTIAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES OF ANY KIND (OR FOR LOST REVENUES OR PROFITS, LOSS OF USE, LOSS OF, OR DAMAGE TO, DATA, OR LOSS OF GOODWILL OR REPUTATION) WHETHER BASED ON CONTRACT, TORT OR OTHERWISE (INCLUDING NEGLIGENCE AND STRICT LIABILITY) ARISING FROM OR RELATING TO THE HOSTING SERVICES OR OTHERWISE ARISING FROM OR RELATING TO THESE TERMS OF SERVICE OR THE SUBJECT MATTER HEREOF, REGARDLESS OF WHETHER CLOUDANT WAS ADVISED, HAD OTHER REASON TO KNOW, OR IN FACT KNEW OF THE POSSIBILITY THEREOF.
 OR

-· ANY LOSS OR DAMAGE WHICH MAY BE INCURRED BY YOU, INCLUDING BUT NOT LIMITED TO LOSS OR DAMAGE AS A RESULT OF:
+*   ANY LOSS OR DAMAGE WHICH MAY BE INCURRED BY YOU, INCLUDING BUT NOT LIMITED TO LOSS OR DAMAGE AS A RESULT OF:

-o ANY CHANGES WHICH CLOUDANT MAY MAKE TO THE HOSTING SERVICES, OR FOR ANY PERMANENT OR TEMPORARY CESSATION IN THE PROVISION OF THE HOSTING SERVICES (OR ANY FEATURES WITHIN THE HOSTING SERVICES);
+*   ANY CHANGES WHICH CLOUDANT MAY MAKE TO THE HOSTING SERVICES, OR FOR ANY PERMANENT OR TEMPORARY CESSATION IN THE PROVISION OF THE HOSTING SERVICES (OR ANY FEATURES WITHIN THE HOSTING SERVICES);

-o THE DELETION OF, CORRUPTION OF, OR FAILURE TO STORE, ANY SUBSCRIBER DATA.
+*   THE DELETION OF, CORRUPTION OF, OR FAILURE TO STORE, ANY SUBSCRIBER DATA.

-o YOUR FAILURE TO PROVIDE CLOUDANT WITH ACCURATE ACCOUNT INFORMATION.
+*   YOUR FAILURE TO PROVIDE CLOUDANT WITH ACCURATE ACCOUNT INFORMATION.
 OR

-o YOUR FAILURE TO KEEP YOUR PASSWORD OR ACCOUNT DETAILS SECURE AND CONFIDENTIAL.
+*   YOUR FAILURE TO KEEP YOUR PASSWORD OR ACCOUNT DETAILS SECURE AND CONFIDENTIAL.

 IN NO EVENT SHALL CLOUDANT’S LIABILITY ARISING FROM OR RELATING TO THE HOSTING SERVICES OR OTHERWISE ARISING UNDER THESE TERMS OF SERVICE, REGARDLESS OF THE CAUSE OF ACTION (WHETHER IN CONTRACT, TORT, BREACH OF WARRANTY, INDEMNITY OR OTHERWISE), EXCEED THE AGGREGATE AMOUNT OF THE FEES PAID TO CLOUDANT BY SUBSCRIBER UNDER THIS AGREEMENT IN THE TWELVE (12) MONTHS IMMEDIATELY PROCEEDING THE DATE THE CLAIM AROSE.